FOREX-Yen gains as N. Korea, Syria spark geopolitical jitters

 The dollar index, which gauges the U.S. currency

-against a basket of six major peers, was lower 0.1 percent on
+against a basket of six major peers, was slightly higher on the

 "The dollar rally we've seen over the past week may be a bit